-Ray Dalton, Program Director

-Gregory Hoover

-Guy Laurence Osborne

-Laura Wadlington, Chair, Department of Psychology
+Gregory Hoover Shawn O'Hare, Dean, School of Arts, Humanities, and Social Sciences Guy Laurence Osborne Laura Wadlington, Chair, Department of Psychology

 Master of Arts in Social Entrepreneurship

 The Master of Arts in Social Entrepreneurship is a graduate program for individuals called to serve others through social enterprises and churches, and other faith-based community organizations that address root causes of poverty and related ills and that empower people to help themselves.
 Students will gain skills in both business and community development that will enable them to start and/or lead nonprofit organizations.